The interface between IPR and Competition Law

-Similarly, the Bombay High Court ruled, in Kingfisher v CCI , that the CCI is qualified to deal with all the problems before the Copyright Board of India.
-This was also the outcome of the FICCI Multiplex Association of India v United Producers/Distributors Forum , which once again affirmed the CCI’s jurisdiction.
-Finally, the Delhi High Court held in Ericsson v CCI that there was nothing in the Indian Patents Act 1970 that could specifically or indirectly remove the authority of the CCI.
+Similarly, in Kingfisher v.
+CCI , the Bombay High Court ruled that the CCI is qualified to deal with all the problems before the Copyright Board of India.
+This was also the outcome of the FICCI Multiplex Association of India v.
+United Producers/Distributors Forum , which once again affirmed the CCI’s jurisdiction.
+Finally, the Delhi High Court held in Ericsson v.
+CCI that there was nothing in the Indian Patents Act 1970 that could specifically or indirectly remove the authority of the CCI.

 III.
 The Interface between IPR and Competition Law in India

 According to the United Nations Conference on Trade and Development (UNCTAD) document on “Examining the interface between the objectives of competition policy and intellectual property”, the key goal of the IPR is to promote progress by offering the necessary incentives.
 This goal is accomplished by giving inventors exclusive control to their inventions in order to enable them, over a certain period of time, to recover their R&D investments .